Columbia Unbecoming controversy: Reactions to the film

-The ad hoc committee
+Formation of ad hoc committee

 On December 7, 2004, a group of approximately 50 students, faculty, and others, calling themselves the Ad Hoc Committee for the Defense of Academic Freedom at Columbia, held a press conference to protest what they considered silencing of Israel criticism.
 According to the Spectator, it was the first organized response to the film by its detractors.

 On December 8, Bollinger announced that an ad hoc committee had been appointed which would investigate any grievances the students had but it would not investigate "political or scholarly beliefs" nor review "review departments or curricula."
 The five members of the committee were Lisa Anderson, Dean of the School of International and Public Affairs; Farah Jasmine Griffin, Professor of English and Comparative Literature; Jean Howard, William E. Ransford Professor of English and Vice Provost for Diversity Initiatives; Ira Katznelson, Ruggles Professor of Political Science and History; and Mark Mazower, Professor of History.
 In addition, Floyd Abrams, William J. Brennan Visiting Professor at the School of Journalism, would serve as an advisor.
 Every Monday and Friday the committee would make itself available to hear student grievances.

 CAF immediately complained that committee members were predisposed to the accused professors.
 Howard and Griffin had signed a resolution calling for divestment from Israel in October 2002 and Anderson was Massad's former PhD advisor.
 Weiss said that she felt scared and that she didn't trust the committee.
 Some students later announced that they would not participate in any meetings with the committee.
 Massad questioned the appointment of Abrams as advisor due to his pro-Israel politics and activism.